Majority of UK adults worried about access to palliative care, survey suggests

 The results showed disparities in knowledge between white and ethnic minority groups, the researchers said.

-More than a fifth (22%) of those from ethnic minority groups said they had not heard of palliative care – compared with 4% of white people, while 18% said they believed it is accurate that palliative care involves giving people medicines in order to shorten their lives, compared to 5% of white people.
+More than a fifth (22%) of those from ethnic minority groups said they have not heard of palliative care, compared with 4% of white people, while 18% said they believe it is accurate that palliative care involves giving people medicines in order to shorten their lives, compared with 5% of white people.

 Professor Katherine Sleeman, from KCL, said: “The fact that 65% of UK adults say they are worried about access to palliative and end-of-life care should be a wake-up call for current and future governments.